silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/11_Scaffolding.md

 ```

-Use a single search field that matchs on multiple database fields with `'match_any'`
+Use a single search field that matches on multiple database fields with `'match_any'`

 ```php
 class Order extends DataObject